Mahmoudovic26/Library_Managemnet_System_API/README.md

 ## Optional Features

 The API is designed with the following optional features in mind:
+- **Logging**: Aspect-Oriented Programming (AOP) can be used for logging method calls, exceptions, and performance metrics.
+- **Caching**: Spring's caching mechanisms can be utilized to improve performance by caching frequently accessed data.
 - **Transaction Management**: Declarative transaction management is implemented using Spring's `@Transactional` annotation to ensure data integrity.

 ## Conclusion